pytorch/tutorials/beginner_source/ddp_fault_tolerance.rst

-The snapshot saves more than just the model state; it can include details about the number of epochs run, optimizer states or any other mutable attribute of the training job necessary for its continuity.
+The snapshot saves more than just the model state; it can include details about the number of epochs run, optimizer states or any other stateful attribute of the training job necessary for its continuity.

 .. grid:: 2